jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 Once we were reasonably confident of our implementation, we want to prove this correctness.
-This is a bit more involved than the boolean interpretation:
+This is a bit more involved than proving the boolean interpretation:
 ```agda
 proof-add (bigger-adder {σ-size = σ-size} {τ-size = τ-size} {μ = μ} {ν = ν} x y)
           (cin , (mhi , mlo) , (nhi , nlo))